puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

 Here, if the `$hostname` fact returns either `jack` or `jill` the `hill` class would be included.

-Starting with version 0.25, the `case` statement also supports regular expression options:
+In Puppet 0.25 and later, the `case` statement also supports regular expressions:

     case $hostname {
         /^j(ack|ill)$/:   { include hill    } # apply the hill class